 This could be expensive for a humble travel programme.
 If managers are worried about getting budget allocation for a very rare event, it is best considered within a wider remit – one that involves human resources, duty-of-care and corporate social responsibility.

-But this is difficult when a procurement team holds the TMC contract of the travel manager.
+But this is difficult when a procurement team holds the Travel Management Company: An agency which manages business travel for a company. contract of the travel manager.
 Getting the right audience internally to raise its profile can be a real issue.
 An unlikely emergency incident is just that.
 What-ifs and maybes don’t cut it with accountants.

 “Ultimately the board of directors could be held accountable if something goes wrong and the necessary support and training is not in place.
 While certain functions can be outsourced, and indeed it is best practice to use experts, using them does not abrogate responsibility,” says Peter Cooper, global security director at Collinson.

 “Consider the worst case and how you, your managers and the organisation would look if something went wrong and it was perceived that you hadn’t taken reasonable precautions.”

 That doesn’t mean you need to sign up to an expensive risk management programme.
 But it is worth putting a plan in place.

 “Ensure that you review company policies.
 The mechanics should depend on the nature of your business,” says Arthur Bosch, head of business administration at Wings Travel Management.
 “Yet the ultimate duty-of-care and responsibility will always remain with the company that is sending its employees on business trips.”

 Having a collaborative approach to risk and managing emergencies can ensure the burden of responsibility doesn’t fall on the buyer.
 “Depending on the level of emergency, our business continuity plan would kick in.” explains one travel manager at an international law firm.
 “This would include the head of travel, facilities, risk specialists, human resources, the chief operating officer, insurance providers, finance and internal communications.”